[?] Subscribe To This Site

 Public bus times mostly apply to departure and pick up spots which please, mind when you enter the well marked walkways below Mount Teide.

-Planning your own bus/walking excursions to mount Teide and other island locations are an exciting proposition for those with a holiday home in Tenerife who usually have at least 5 months of vacation to their disposal.
+Planning your own excursions to the tallest peak of Spain Mount Teide and other island locations is an exciting proposition for those with a holiday home in Tenerife.
+Why?
+Such people spend at least 5 months on the island and have much time.
 Doing walking trips where it's easy to keep control where you are going is OK.
+Also included is info on a backpacker inn by Teide.

-People are not aware how easy it is to go around in circles and totally loose orientation around Spain's highest peak which is a huge area some of which is off the beaten track.
+People are not aware how easy it is to go around in circles and totally loose orientation around Mount Teide.
+Mind its huge area, some of which is off the beaten track.

 Water is the most important when walking in Tenerife as the island has no rivers or natural lakes in its forests, bushland and highlands.
 All it has are Barrancos which fill up with water after rare torrential rains.
 Farm reservoirs are awkward to get to while their guard dogs could mistake you for an intruder.